v3rron/paginated-subscription/README.md

 ## Usage

-This package is very similar to paginated-subscription by (@tmeasday) with couple of differences (see below).
+Current Repo is very similar to [paginated-subscription](https://github.com/percolatestudio/paginated-subscription) by Percolate Studio with couple of tweaks and fixes (see below).

 This package makes available a single function `Meteor.paginatedSubscribe`.
 Like the built in `Meteor.subscribe`, it returns a handle, which should be used to keep track of the state of the subscription:

-1. The last argument must be a number, indicating the number of documents per page.
-This can be followed by callback functions in style of `Meteor.subscribe`.

 Now you can add ``initialPages`` option in case if you want to load different amount of documents for the first subscribe.